spacekimchi/traders/README.md

 Future feature:
   [ ] Add Stimulus/Turbo with Hotwire

+## Javascript

+Add javascript files to /static/js/ directory and include them in the html wherever they are needed

 ## Routes and returning from them

 For simple routes it is fine to return with something simple like `fn simple_endpoint() -> HttpResponse {}`